SobczakL/retail-calculator/README.md

 # Retail Math Calculator

 This C program serves as a Retail Math Calculator, allowing users to perform various calculations related to retail metrics.
-It provides a menu-driven interface for selecting different operations and computing relevant metrics commonly used in the retail industry.
+It provides a menu-driven interface for selecting different retail math operations and computing relevant metrics commonly used in the retail industry.
 --
 ## Features
 - Sales Metrics: Calculate average dollar sales, average per week, average order value, average unit cost, average unit retail, and cost of goods sold.